Best Travel Toys for Airplanes (Kids Actually Use) (2026)

 - ✗ Needs decent reading/visual scanning ability

-- Last 60 minutes: puzzle or tablet drawing
+- Last 60 minutes: LCD tablet, hidden pictures, or one saved surprise.

 What to avoid on planes